bytepool/simple-reseller-reporting-system/README.md

 All important configuration parameters can be adjusted in config/srrs_config.py, and the variables should be mostly self-explanatory.
 All scripts should behave accordingly and deviations are bugs.

+### Templates

+The templates for the emails (text file) and the reports (LaTeX file) can be found in the templates sub-directory.

 ### Main scripts: